 Empirical evidence shows that many people lose as much as 20 to 30 pounds in the first month on a low-carb diet.
 However, as stated above, the majority of the first weight that you’ll lose will most assuredly be water.
 The amount of fat that clinical studies suggest that you might lose should range between 7 and 18 pounds.

 How Many Carbohydrates Can You Eat On A Low Carb Diet?

-If you lower the carbs but replace all those calories with just fat, then your progress would according to research be slowed.
+If you lower the carbs but replace all those calories with just fat, then your progress would, according to research, be slowed.

-If you keep your protein at the level of 65% of total calories or slightly higher, research indicates that you should experience continued weight loss, so long as you also maintain some sort of caloric deficit.
+If you keep your protein at a level of 65% of total calories or slightly higher, research indicates that you should experience continued weight loss, so long as you also maintain some sort of caloric deficit.